 What is pulmonary fibrosis?

 Although we do not always know what causes pulmonary fibrosis, we do know it is not a form of cancer or cystic fibrosis, and it is not contagious.
+Cystic fibrosis is also not a type of ILD or pulmonary fibrosis.

-This information covers those seen most often:
+This information covers the conditions seen most often:

 - idiopathic pulmonary fibrosis or IPF